Rosalind Franklin: Education

 From early childhood, Franklin showed exceptional scholastic abilities.
-At age six, she joined her brother Roland at Norland Place School, a private day school in West London.
+At age six, she joined her brother Roland at Norland Place School, a private day school in west London.
 At that time, her aunt Mamie (Helen Bentwich), described her to her husband: "Rosalind is alarmingly clever – she spends all her time doing arithmetic for pleasure, and invariably gets her sums right."
-She also developed an early interest in cricket and hockey.
-At age nine, Franklin entered a boarding school, Lindores School for Young Ladies in Sussex.
-The school was near the seaside, and the family wanted a good environment for her delicate health.
+Franklin also developed an early interest in cricket and hockey.
+At age nine, she entered a boarding school, Lindores School for Young Ladies in Sussex.
+The school was near the seaside, and the family wanted a good environment for Franklin's delicate health.

 Franklin was 11 when she went to St Paul's Girls' School in Hammersmith, west London, one of the few girls' schools in London that taught physics and chemistry.
 At St Paul's, she excelled in science, Latin, and sports.
 Franklin also learned German, and became fluent in French, a language she would later find useful.
-She topped her classes, and won annual awards.
-Franklin’s only educational weakness was in music, for which the school music director, the composer Gustav Holst, once called upon her mother to enquire whether she might have suffered from hearing problems or tonsillitis.
+Franklin topped her classes, and won annual awards.
+Her only educational weakness was in music, for which the school music director, the composer Gustav Holst, once called upon her mother to enquire whether she might have suffered from hearing problems or tonsillitis.
 With six distinctions, Franklin passed her matriculation in 1938, winning a scholarship for university, the School Leaving Exhibition of £30 a year for three years, and £5 from her grandfather.
-Her father asked her to give the scholarship to a deserving refugee student.
+Franklin's father asked her to give the scholarship to a deserving refugee student.